 Personal loans can help you achieve many different financial and personal goals.
 Let’s take a closer look at what you need to apply for a personal loan and why you might want one!

 Personal loans are the most flexible of all loan types.
 You can use them for almost anything you want.
-The most common use is debt consolidation, but personal loans are commonly used for major purchases, home renovation, and even vacations or weddings.
+The most common use is debt consolidation, but personal loans are commonly used for major purchases, pay off credit card debt, home renovation, and even vacations or weddings.
 That versatility means there’s a good chance that at some point you’ll want to know what you need to apply for a personal loan.

 Personal loans are usually unsecured.
 Some may require you to put up collateral, which means that if you default on your payments, the lender can legally take possession of the collateral and sell it to recoup their losses.